 Time for Change, BLU Educational Foundation, Starting Over, Congregations Organized for Prophetic Engagement (COPE)

-Long Beach Black Infant Health, Anti-Recidivism Coalition, Black Women for Wellness, Kingdom Life Church, Los Angeles Community Action Network, A New Way of Life, The Community Action League, Strategic Concepts in Organizing and Policy Education (SCOPE), Community Coalition, Los Angeles Black Workers Center, Social Justice Learning Institute, Special Needs Network, Ward AME
+Long Beach Black Infant Health, Anti-Recidivism Coalition, Black Women for Wellness, Kingdom Life Church, Los Angeles Community Action Network, A New Way of Life, The Community Action League, Strategic Concepts in Organizing and Policy Education (SCOPE), Community Coalition, Los Angeles Black Workers Center, Social Justice Learning Institute, Special Needs Network, AME Church – 5th District.

 Pillars of the Community, Partnership for the Advancement of New Americans (PANA), Alliance San Diego

-California Black Women’s Health Project, Initiate Justice, Black Alliance for Just Immigration
+California Black Women’s Health Project, Initiate Justice, Black Alliance for Just Immigration, AME Ministerial Alliance.

 Check below to learn more about the California Black Census & Redistricting Hub and how you can get involved: